Skip to contents

 model

 Character.
 Model name to be estimated.
-Now "Hadwiger" and "Gamma" are supported.
+Now "Hadwiger", "Gamma", "Brass" and "Beta" are supported.

 start